 A document has bleeds when it is printed to the edges of the paper.
 This is a commonly seen practice in flyers and business cards.
 The standard bleed for your document should be 3mm to allow for any variations in printing and cutting.

-Printers can accept many document formats, including the usual culprits like Illustrator, InDesign, Photoshop, PDF, and Microsoft Word.
+Printers can accept many document formats, including the usual culprits like Illustrator, InDesign, Photoshop, PDF, Microsoft Word.
 However, it’s worth taking the time to make sure that your documents are in a format which is native to the printer’s machine – failing to do so could result in a lengthy, costly delay.
 Converting non-native files into readable formats usually results in layout errors, so if this is something you have to do then you’ll need to proof it all over again.
 Ensure that you are using the best document collection software possible.

 There are many factors which must be considered before sending your documents to the printer.
 Make a list of pre-flight guidelines to keep near your computer.
 Printing perfection can be achieved with pre-flight care.
 What other tips wouldyou add to list?
 Have you had any experience with any of these common issues?